OpenNebula/docs/source/management_and_operations/multivm_service_management/appflow_use_cli.rst

   | ``parents``             | array     | No         | An array of parent Role names.                                                             |
   +-------------------------+-----------+------------+--------------------------------------------------------------------------------------------+

-.. warning:: Keep in mind that Autoscaling and Elasticity options for Virtual Router Roles are not supported, as these operations are not natively supported by Virtual Routers.
+.. warning:: Keep in mind that Auto-scaling and Elasticity options for Virtual Router Roles are not supported, as these operations are not natively supported by Virtual Routers.

 Create and List Existing Service Templates
 --------------------------------------------------------------------------------